Vector-like Quark Stabilised Higgs Inflation: Implications for Particle Phenomenology, Primordial Gravitational Waves and the Hubble Tension: Quantum corrections to the Higgs potential

 \subsection{Perturbative unitarity violation}

 Higgs scalar scattering in the cosmological background during inflation is expected to violate unitarity at energies $E \approx \phi$, corresponding to the mass of the $W$ and $Z$ bosons during inflation, where $\phi$ is the background Higgs field during inflation \cite{hiuv,hiuv2}.
 If perturbative unitarity indicates true unitarity violation, then a change in the theory is necessary, characterised by the energy scale $\phi$.
-In this case it is possible that new physics could modify the effective potential.
-However, perturbative unitarity violation in Higgs scattering may instead indicate a breakdown of perturbation theory, with unitarity conserved non-perturbatively \cite{sh1,sh2,sh3,sh4}.
-In this case no new physics is necessary to conserve unitarity, and since the effect of the non-renormalisable coupling on the RG equations and the effective potential is taken into account by the Higgs propagator suppression, there is no reason for the effective potential to be modified.
-At present it is not known whether perturbative unitarity violation will significantly modify the Higgs potential during inflation.
-In the following we will assume that corrections to the potential due to unitarity conservation are negligible.
+In this case it is possible that new physics could modify the effective potential at the scale $\phi$ \footnote{In \cite{rr1, rr2} it is proposed that the new physics associated with the UV completion could introduce threshold effects that modify the SM couplings at the scale $\mu \sim M_{Pl}/\xi$, This could alter the Higgs potential and allow for inflation even if the unmodified SM Higgs potential is unstable.}.
+Alternatively, perturbative unitarity violation in Higgs scattering may instead indicate a breakdown of perturbation theory, with unitarity conserved non-perturbatively \cite{sh1,sh2,sh3,sh4}.
+In this case no new physics is necessary to conserve unitarity, and since the effect of the non-minimal coupling on the RG equations and the effective potential is taken into account by the Higgs propagator suppression, there is no reason for the effective potential to be modified.
+In the following we assume that any corrections associated with unitarity conservation are small enough to be neglected.